-- f.
+- h.
 Projects should be accessible to the whole community.
 To safeguard this principle, projects which are designed to further political or religious agendas will not be eligible.
-Further, facilities that are accessible and open to the whole community without substantial barriers will be prioritised over those that would have exclusionary policies or expect fee-paying membership for full access to the facility.
+Further, facilities that are accessible and open to the whole community without substantial barriers will be prioritised over those that would have exclusionary policies or expect feepaying membership for full access to the facility.
 For the avoidance of doubt, it is accepted that many facilities and projects will benefit limited sections of the community.
 For example, facilities tailored to certain groups e.g., Age Concern.
-Such organisations and facilities would not be considered exclusionary for the purposes under this consideration. - g.
+Such organisations and facilities would not be considered exclusionary for the purposes under this consideration. - i.
 Groups making bids should have fully considered other options for funding, in particular if there are other funding streams available which are dedicated or better suited to the project in question, these should be sought in preference of CIL.
 CIL may not be granted where the Council is aware of alternative more appropriate sources of funding.
-If other potential funding for the project is contingent upon CIL also being granted, the bid should make this clear. - h.
+If other potential funding for the project is contingent upon CIL also being granted, the bid should make this clear. - j.
 Bidders should demonstrate that they are willing and able to support the project financially.
 This may be from other grants or fundraising or the organisation's own resources.
 There is an expectation that match funding should at least equal the amount of CIL support requested.
 However, this is not an absolute requirement and bids will still be considered where less than 50% match funding offered.
 Where this is the case, bidders must provide justification as to why they cannot provide the match funding.
-Match funding in the form of volunteer hours will also be considered, but cash match funding is preferred.
-Guidance on how to calculate the value of volunteer hours will be given as part of the bid form.